-Inside you can peek into 29 of its lifeless rooms named after the provinces of the Chinese universe.
-Also on show is the banquet room where US President Richard Nixon dined in 1972, and the 10,000-seat auditorium with the communist red star embedded in a galaxy of ceiling lights – though you'll have to pay an extra ¥60 to get your photo taken in order to see the full span of the ceiling.
-Note that the building can be closed to tourists without notice when the political circus is in town.
+Inside you can peek into several of its lifeless rooms named after the provinces of the Chinese universe.
+Also on show is the banquet room where US President Richard Nixon dined in 1972, and the 10,000-seat auditorium and its ceiling-embedded red star – though you'll have to pay an extra ¥60 to get your photo taken in order to see the full span of the ceiling.
+Although you have to check bags, cameras are admitted.